Why Mental Imagery Matters And How To Sharpen This Skill

 Online therapy offers a unique platform to support the development of mental imagery skills.
 Virtual sessions can provide a comfortable and convenient environment where individuals can explore and practice mental imagery under professional guidance.
 Online therapy also offers flexible scheduling, making it easier for individuals to incorporate these practices into their routines.

-Online therapy platforms often have additional resources like instructional videos, guided meditations, and visualization exercises.
-This availability of a wealth of resources can greatly assist individuals in their journey to hone their mental imagery skills.
+Online therapy platforms often offer additional resources like instructional videos, guided meditations, and visualization exercises.
+This wealth of resources can greatly assist individuals in their journey to hone their mental imagery skills.

 Guided mental imagery can positively affect mental health